JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_extras.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-UI Themes can also provide custom color and font settings, as well as custom images for display in the IntelliJ IDEA application window.
+UI Themes can also provide custom color and font settings, as well as custom images for display in the IDE application window.

 ## Adding a Custom Editor Scheme
 Users of IntelliJ Platform-based IDEs, such as Intellij IDEA, can set preferences to configure the colors and fonts used in the Editor.